Wiessner-American Brewery building: Building name

-The Harry and Jeanette Weinberg Foundation gave the single largest grant of $2.75-million.
+During redevelopment, the Harry and Jeanette Weinberg Foundation gave the single largest grant of $2.75-million.
 The gift included a requirement the foundation could rename the building.
 They chose the "Harry and Jeanette Weinberg Building", even though 65 other buildings in Baltimore already had the same name.
 The foundation has a stipulation, per the will of the founder, that buildings it funds have the same name.
 The Weinberg Foundation board of directors were not too focused on the building's history or architecture, rather "We [the foundation board] thought that Humanim's leaving the comfortable confines of Columbia and consolidating operations within an economically devastated area was a good thing.
 You like to locate services where the poor people are."
 The primary mission of the Weinberg Foundation is to help poor people.

 The listing for the National Register of Historic Places (2002) cites two names: American Brewery and Wiessner Brewery.